morteng/SF4/VALIDATION.md

 - Uniqueness: Check for duplicates
 - CSRF: Validate token in all forms

+## Form Testing
+- Use `test_request_context` for form tests
+- Validate CSRF tokens in all form tests

 ## Error Handling
 - Rollback on error
 - Log details